 Once a again a good demonstration is A/B testing.
 Take your upcoming single and forge two different versions.
 One in which you mixed into a mastering channel and another where you treated mixing and mastering separately.
 Put both versions into a new project where in which you have a metering plugin on your master channel.

 When checking the RMS level of you of the two different versions, you’ll most likely realize that the version in which treated mastering separately has a much better dynamic range as the one in which you mixed with a mastering plugins on your mix bus.

 Another more straightforward reason is that most of the essential mastering plugins can eat up a tremendous amount of CPU.
 Yes, high-end computers nowadays are capable to handle +200 tracks projects and still manage to have a mastering chain on at the same time.
-Still, chances are high that you run into cpu overloads or crashing DAWs – especially if you’re working on your laptop and not on a studio computer.
+Nevertheless, chances are high that you run into cpu overloads or crashing DAWs.
+Especially if you’re working on your laptop and not on a studio computer.